ComposableFi/composable/code/0010-define-calculations-of-existential-deposit.md

   across our runtime, node, and front-end applications.

 * When the ED of token A is swapped into token B, the new balance of token B is substantial for ED.
-In other words, a user cannot "delete" their balanance when they convert it into another token.
+In other words, a user cannot "delete" their balance when they convert it into another token.

-* The implementation of our ED value retrieval should allow for the overwritting of the standard ED value defined in this document.
+* The implementation of our ED value retrieval should allow for the overwriting of the standard ED value defined in this document.

 ## Method

-### Inititial Standard ED Value
+### Initial Standard ED Value

 With the following definitions: